RSPCA Shop Next Gen Education

 Here are some more top facts about rabbits:

-• Rabbits are highly social - they're territorial animals and form complicated social structures
+• Rabbits are territorial animals and form complicated social structures

-• Rabbits have an unusual digestive system - food is passed through their gut and special droppings, called caecotrophs, are produced.
-Rabbits eat these caecotrophs, allowing the food to be re-ingested.
+• Rabbits have an unusual digestive system – food is passed through their gut and special droppings (‘caecotrophs’) are produced.
+Rabbits eat these, allowing the food to be re-ingested, getting maximum nutrition.
 Ensure your rabbit's digestive system is kept in tip-top condition by feeding them a healthy diet.

 • Rabbits have continuously growing teeth – a rabbit's top front teeth grow at a rate of 3mm a week!
 Keep your rabbit healthy by following our health and welfare advice.

-• Rabbits are intelligent - pet rabbits can be taught to respond to commands using positive reward-based training.
-Discover more about the behaviour of rabbits.
+• Rabbits are intelligent – pet rabbits can be taught to respond to commands using positive reward-based training.
+Discover more about rabbit behaviour.

 Find out more and adopt a rabbit from the RSPCA

 We have hundreds of rabbits in our care who are all looking for loving new homes.
-Start your search for a rabbit today, and download our guide to how to look after your rabbit to learn more about keeping your new bunny healthy and happy.
+Start your search for a rabbit today.